Lesson Objectives

 In this lesson, we will learn about the piecewise-defined function, which is also known as the split-definition function.
 This type of function is defined by different rules over different intervals of the domain.
 Let's begin with the absolute value function.

 The absolute value function is an example of a piecewise-defined function.
-It has different rules across different intervals of the domain. $$\ f(x)=|x|=\begin{cases}x, & \text{if}\hspace{.2em}x ≥ 0 \\ -x & \text{if}\hspace{.2em}x < 0 \end{cases}$$
+It has different rules across different intervals of the domain.
+For x-values that are non-negative (0 or some positive real number), we just get the number.
+In the case where x-values are negative, we get the opposite of the number.
+If you look at the graph above, we have the line y = x to the right of the y-axis and the line y = -x to the left of the y-axis. $$\ f(x)=|x|=\begin{cases}x & \text{if}\hspace{.2em}x ≥ 0 \\ -x & \text{if}\hspace{.2em}x < 0 \end{cases}$$

-Example #1: Find f(-1) and f(3). $$\ f(x)=\begin{cases}4 - x^3, & \text{if}\hspace{.2em}x ≤ 2 \\ -6 & \text{if}\hspace{.2em}x > 2 \end{cases}$$ Let's begin with f(-1).
+Example #1: Find f(-1) and f(3). $$\ f(x)=\begin{cases}4 - x^3 & \text{if}\hspace{.2em}x ≤ 2 \\ -6 & \text{if}\hspace{.2em}x > 2 \end{cases}$$ Let's begin with f(-1).
 To find f(-1), we think about the rule associated with an x-value of -1. $$\text{if}\hspace{.2em}x ≤ 2 :$$ $$f(x)=4 - x^3$$ So we want to plug in a -1 for x here: $$f(-1)=4 - (-1)^3$$ $$f(-1)=4 + 1=5$$ $$f(-1)=5$$ Our second task is to find f(3).
 Here, the process is a bit easier.
-When x is larger than 2, f(x) or the function's value is just -6. $$f(3)=-6$$
+When x is greater than 2, f(x) or the function's value is just -6. $$f(3)=-6$$

 The Absolute Value Function

 In some cases, we may be asked to evaluate a piecewise-defined function for a given value of the domain.
-Let's look at an example.Example #1: Find f(-1) and f(3). $$\ f(x)=\begin{cases}4 - x^3, & \text{if}\hspace{.2em}x ≤ 2 \\ -6 & \text{if}\hspace{.2em}x > 2 \end{cases}$$ Let's begin with f(-1).
+Let's look at an example.Example #1: Find f(-1) and f(3). $$\ f(x)=\begin{cases}4 - x^3 & \text{if}\hspace{.2em}x ≤ 2 \\ -6 & \text{if}\hspace{.2em}x > 2 \end{cases}$$ Let's begin with f(-1).
 To find f(-1), we think about the rule associated with an x-value of -1. $$\text{if}\hspace{.2em}x ≤ 2 :$$ $$f(x)=4 - x^3$$ So we want to plug in a -1 for x here: $$f(-1)=4 - (-1)^3$$ $$f(-1)=4 + 1=5$$ $$f(-1)=5$$ Our second task is to find f(3).
 Here, the process is a bit easier.
-When x is larger than 2, f(x) or the function's value is just -6. $$f(3)=-6$$
+When x is greater than 2, f(x) or the function's value is just -6. $$f(3)=-6$$

 Skills Check: